Emma-si/PMB-project/README.md

 To avoid causing memory issues, since the load of data to analyze can sometimes be substantial, all the temporary tables and the loaded snp are deleted.

 ## Testing
-In the "test" folder, all the data required to run the test.py file can be found.
+In the "test" folder, all the data required to run the tests.py file can be found.
 The latter contains the tests runned in order assert the program precision, using hypothesis testing.
 To run it from the command line:
 ```
-python3 test.py
+python3 tests.py
 ```

 ## An example
-This section has the purpose of making the use of the application clearer to the user in order to facilitate its use.
+This section has the purpose of clairfying the use of the application in order to facilitate its usage.
 Below follows an example of the program running, which can be reproduced with the files contained in the "example" folder.

 The vcf file present in this folder is a small selection of genome variations on chromosome twenty-one alone.